On data-driven control: informativity of noisy input-output data with cross-covariance bounds: Numerical example

-Now, we consider the quadratic cross-covariance bound~\eqref{eq:qccbnd} for the noise.
-We choose an instrumental variable that contains lagged versions of the input: We assume prior knowledge in the sense that $E_-\in\mathcal{E}_{RQ}=\{E_-\,|\, E_-R_-^\top R_-E_-^\top\preceq N H_u\}$, where $H_u$ is taken as $H_u=I$, independent of $N$.
+We assume prior knowledge in the sense that $E_-\in\mathcal{E}_{RQ}=\{E_-\,|\, E_-R_-^\top R_-E_-^\top\preceq N H_u\}$, where $H_u$ is taken as $H_u=I$, independent of $N$.
 The cross-covariance bounds hold true for all generated data sets.
 We verify that there exists some $Z$ so that \eqref{eq:genslatx} holds true for all data sets.
 Hence, by Remark 2, the data are informative for common $\mathcal{H}_2$ control with performance $\gamma$ if and only if the conditions in Theorem~3 are feasible.
 The relative number of data sets for which this necessary and sufficient condition is feasible for some $\gamma>0$ is visualized in Figure~\ref{fig:nodatfeasH2} for each data length $N$, in blue.
 For $N\geq 20$, all data sets are informative for common $\mathcal{H}_2$ control.
 For these data sets, the smallest $\mathcal{H}_2$ norm upper bounds $\gamma^2$ are visualized in Figure~\ref{fig:normfeasH2}, where the median performance is indicated by a solid line and the shaded area is bounded by the 25\textsuperscript{th} and 75\textsuperscript{th} percentiles.
-In comparison, the $\mathcal{H}_2$ norm that can be achieved by a state feedback controller with knowledge of the true system $(A_0,B_0)$ is equal to $1.000$, which therefore is a benchmark that cannot be outperformed by any data-based controller.
+In comparison, the $\mathcal{H}_2$ norm that can be achieved by a state feedback controller with knowledge of $(A_0,B_0)$ is equal to $1.000$, which therefore is a benchmark that cannot be outperformed by any data-based controller.